jefdaj/electionguard-cardano/milestone2/pubsub/README.md

 - write in Aiken
 - consider writing in Opshin too for comparison

+Opening a channel should mean both minting a channel NFT and funding it with some tADA.

+Posting files takes the channel NFT + old datum + tADA fund as input, returns the NFT + remaining tADA + a new datum as outputs.
+The new datum will have a list of the new CIDs.
+I don't think there's any need to keep old CIDs in the current state, because Kupo or other indexers will be able to read the whole history.

+Topping up can be done just by sending tADA to the contract with no action?

+Closing a channel should mean getting any remaining tADA back and burning the NFT.

 ## offchain code

 - all apps run in docker containers
-- containers are managed by one docker/arion-compose per role
+- containers are managed by one top level arion-compose file
-- each participant should have network access to a cardano-node-ogmios instance
+- each participant should have network access to a shared cardano-node-ogmios instance
 - publisher needs an address with tADA from the faucet
 - publisher runs:
     * ipfs-cluster to pin CIDs when publishing them